YashThakur2711/SUPPLY-CHAIN-ANALYSIS/README.md

 **📌 Overview**

 This project focuses on analyzing supply chain and inventory data to optimize stock levels, reduce stockouts, and prevent overstocking.
-It applies analytical methods using Python for data preprocessing, exploratory data analysis (EDA), and visualization to gain actionable insights into order patterns, stock behavior, and transportation nodes.
+It applies analytical methods using Python for data preprocessing, exploratory data analysis (EDA), and visualization to gain actionable insights into order patterns, stock behavior, and transportation modes.

 **🔍 Problem Statement**